 The way the noise figure of an opamp is commonly described is something else that needs a little explanation, since it is hardly specified in terms that most constructors will be able to relate to.
-The data sheet telling you that the "voltage noise is 5nV/√Hz" is not very friendly.
+The data sheet telling you that the "voltage noise is 5nV/√Hz" is not very friendly (and is the same terminology used to determine resistor noise above).
 To get this into something we can understand, first we need to take the 'square root of Hz' and make some sense of it.
 The audio bandwidth is taken as 20Hz to 20kHz, so the square root of this is ...

 √20,000 = 141 (it is not worth the effort of subtracting the 20Hz, so 141 is close enough)